Skip to content

 Sandbox analysis tab showing process tree with unexpected reads and writes highlighted

-To export the raw trace data for further analysis, click View raw sandbox report to download the JSON report.
+To export the raw report data for further analysis, click View raw sandbox report to download the JSON report.

 View raw sandbox report button